munificent/craftinginterpreters/book/the-lox-language.md

 a string -- then the error is detected and reported at runtime.

 There are plenty of reasons to like <span name="static">static</span> types, but they don't outweigh the pragmatic reasons to pick dynamic types for Lox.
-A type system is a ton of work to learn and implement.
+A static type system is a ton of work to learn and implement.
 Skipping it gives you a simpler language and a shorter book.
-We'll get our interpreter up and executing bits of code sooner if we don't have to build a type checker first.
+We'll get our interpreter up and executing bits of code sooner if we defer our type checking to runtime.

 <aside name="static">